Dhruv-2003/pipegate/README.md

    - Add the PipeGate server middleware to your API server
    - Supported with axum in rust [lib](https://github.com/Dhruv-2003/ethbangkok-24/tree/development/core/server)

+3. **Close the channel & withdraw**

+   - Directly interact with contract using cast with the [command](https://github.com/Dhruv-2003/ethbangkok-24/tree/development/core/contract#for-api-providers)
+   - Using the rust library as well [example](https://github.com/Dhruv-2003/ethbangkok-24/tree/development/core/server#closing-channel--withdraw)

 ### For API Consumers